How to Answer a Summons for Debt Collection in California (2024 Guide)

 In some cases, a person may not have the money to pay the filing fee because they earn a low income.
 The courts allow you to apply for a waiver.
 You can qualify for a waiver if:

 If you fall in the above category, make an official request by filling in Form FW-001.
-The steps to follow as you fill the form are:
+Follow these steps to successfully complete a fee waiver application in California:

-5. Submit the request to the court clerk, and they will tell you when you will get a response.
+Submit the request to the court clerk, and they will tell you if the court accepts it.

-If the courts grant your request to waive filing fees, your papers will be accepted, and the court process will continue.
+If the courts grant your request to waive filing fees, your other documents will be accepted and filed without the associated fees, and the court process will continue.
 Afterward, you can decide if you prefer to negotiate with the creditor out of court or proceed to court.
 If you take the case to court and win the lawsuit, you may be asked to pay the waived court fees after receiving compensation.

 Use these other documents to win your debt collection lawsuit